Sigmmma/c20/src/content/h1/tools/h1a-ek/h1a-tool/readme.md

 # copy-detail-objects <source scenario> <destination scenario>
 tool copy-detail-objects levels\test\deathisland\deathisland levels\test\my_deathisland_test\my_deathisland_test
 ```

+* source scenario - A local tag path to your scenario without the file extension.
+* destination scenario - A local tag path to your scenario without the file extension.

 As there is no error checking you will have to check if the detail object got copied correctly yourself.